the1lab/1lab/src/Algebra/Group/Free.lagda.md

 ## Universal property {defines=free-group}

-We now prove the universal property of `Free-group`{.Agda}, or, more specifically, of the map `inc`{.Agda}: It gives a [universal way of mapping] from the category of sets to an object in the category of groups, in that any map from a set to (the underlying set of) a group factors uniquely through `inc`{.Agda}.
+We now prove the universal property of `Free-group`{.Agda}, or, more specifically, of the map `inc`{.Agda}: It gives a [[universal way of mapping|universal-morphism]] from the category of sets to an object in the category of groups, in that any map from a set to (the underlying set of) a group factors uniquely through `inc`{.Agda}.
 To establish this result, we first implement a helper function, `fold-free-group`{.Agda}, which, given the data of where to send the generators of a free group, determines a group homomorphism.

-[universal way of mapping]: Cat.Functor.Adjoint.html#universal-morphisms

 ```agda
 fold-free-group